yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL-HDD.rst

                 echo "Usage: $0 {--systohc|--hctosys}" >&2
                 ;;
 esac
 # From: [http://forum.openwrt.org/viewtopic.php?id=5606] and [http://wl500g.info/showthread.php?t=1642]
 }}}
 rtc init script:

 {{{
 #!/bin/sh
 # I put this init script in there: /etc/init.d/S59rtc
 # thanks for improvement of the SXX number!
 # check for /dev/rtc (which seems to disappear at a reboot- right?)
 # then check if the module is loaded and if not load it an
 cat /dev/rtc || ( ( lsmod |grep -q kmod-rtc ) || ( insmod /lib/modules/kmod-rtc.o ); ( mknod /dev/rtc c 10 135 ) )
 #then execute the script found above
 /bin/hwclock.sh --hctosys
 }}}
 === Second USB Port ===
 Found on [http://wl500g.info/showthread.php?s=65d1ded33283574e7d0c3d86a9ec31fe&t=3571 wl500g.info] that on a wl500g it is possible to use the second port of the internal hub.
 As it looks the same on the wl-hdd, i tried this and it works too.
 Benefits of this hardware mod?
 First, no need for a external hub if using a printer or something permanently.
 Second, using it as internal port for another mods (audio?) without external cables.

 What to do?
 Not difficult, just put some wires with two resistors on the pcb, that's it.
 But: '''Build it at your own risk, you'll loose the warranty, and I'm not responsible for any damages of the router or of any device connected to it!'''

 Step for step:

 Maybe you've seen the log entries of the usb driver:

 {{{
 Jan  1 00:00:15 (none) kern.info kernel: usb.c: new USB bus registered, assigned bus number 1
 Jan  1 00:00:15 (none) kern.info kernel: hub.c: USB hub found
 Jan  1 00:00:15 (none) kern.info kernel: hub.c: 2 ports detected
 }}}
 The two ports of the hub have on each data line a resistor to the ground.
 So we solder two wires on the third and fourth pin of the resistor array.
 In the posting mentioned above they use a resistor serial in each data line of 15 Ohms.
 I haven't had them, so I'm using some with 10 Ohms.
 In the original connection between these resistors and the usb-socket is a resistance of 1.5 Ohms, so maybe that's enough too?
 Anyway.
 To get the power supply for the port i'm using the pads of a not assembled capacitor.
 It's not really correct, as there must be a control of the power consumption of the usb device, but it works.
 I use the socket of a usb extension cable.
 Voila, here it is:

 {{{
 Feb 25 20:48:36 (none) kern.info kernel: hub.c: new USB device 00:04.0-2, assigned address 2
 }}}
-See the [:OpenWrtDocs/Hardware/Asus/WL-HDD/usb_mod:usb_mod photos] with the details.
+See the [:OpenWrtDocs/Hardware/Asus/WL-HDD/usb mod:usb_mod photos] with the details.

 === External Interface ===
 This device has some solder pads for a external interface like the WL-500G.
 For using it please read [http://forum.openwrt.org/viewtopic.php?id=7083 this forum postings].

 ----
+ .
 CategoryModel